Business Administration Major, B.S.B.A.

 GLOBE® (Global Learning Opportunities in Business Education) is Kenan–Flagler’s flagship global program.
 This study abroad program is a partnership with Chinese University of Hong Kong, Copenhagen Business School, and the University of North Carolina.
-Every year 18 students from each school form a cohort of 54 students.
-They embark on a three-semester program that takes them around the world studying at each university for a semester.
+Every year 18 students from each school form a cohort of 54 students that study together for a semester at each school.
 The GLOBE® program customizes the curriculum based on unique strengths of each region.
 As a result, students take courses in subjects such as global leadership and organizational behavior, business and politics in the U.S., marketing in China, and corporate response to European integration, and a capstone consulting project in the final semester of the program.
 These courses are GLOBE specific courses taken as a cohort.
 GLOBE students take other business courses during the semester to round out a full course load.

 Undergraduate Business Symposium

 Since its inception in 1983, the Undergraduate Business Symposium continues to be the flagship career event for the undergraduate business program and an annual highlight for the UNC Kenan–Flagler community.
 It is the largest and longest-running student-organized event of its kind.
 Each year the event brings together more than 400 undergraduates and 120 company representatives from a diverse set of industries and organizations from across the country.
-The Undergraduate Business Symposium provides students with the opportunity to learn about a variety of industries and organizations, the chance to network and interact with business executives and faculty, better insight into the dynamic business landscape, and the opportunity to showcase their analytical, communication, and problem-solving skills.
+The Undergraduate Business Symposium provides students with the opportunity to learn about a variety of industries and organizations, the chance to network and interact with business representatives and UNC Kenan-Flagler faculty, obtain insights into the dynamic business landscape, and the opportunity to showcase their analytical, communication, and problem-solving skills.